amr080/docs-template/docs/getting-started/glossary/index.md

 # Glossary

-A glossary of terms related to Centrifuge and real-world assets onchain.
+A glossary of terms related to XFT and real-world assets onchain.
 For a more general glossary of blockchain and decentralized finance terms, see [Consensys's Blockchain Glossary](https://consensys.io/knowledge-base/a-blockchain-glossary-for-beginners).

 ### Asset

-In a Centrifuge pool, assets are tokenized as NFTs and financed by the pool's issuer.
+In a XFT pool, assets are tokenized as NFTs and financed by the pool's issuer.

 ### Asset Originator

 Often (but not always) the issuer, responsible for sourcing and managing real-world assets to be financed.

-### Centrifuge App
+### XFT App

-The Centrifuge App is Centrifuge's interface for investors to invest in real-world assets and for issuers to manage their pools and assets as well as to draw financing from these assets.
+The XFT App is XFT's interface for investors to invest in real-world assets and for issuers to manage their pools and assets as well as to draw financing from these assets.

-### Centrifuge Chain
+### XFT Chain

-Centrifuge Chain is a blockchain specifically designed for real-world assets.
+XFT Chain is a blockchain specifically designed for real-world assets.
 It powers pools, their assets, tranches, onchain governance, the treasury, and the CFG token.

-### Centrifuge Prime
+### XFT Prime

-[Centrifuge Prime](https://centrifuge.io/prime/) is our product that helps DAOs, protocols, and other crypto-native organizations invest in and scale a portfolio of real-world assets.
+[XFT Prime](https://centrifuge.io/prime/) is our product that helps DAOs, protocols, and other crypto-native organizations invest in and scale a portfolio of real-world assets.

 ### Collateral